ORGANIZATION AND PLAN OF BUSINESS OPERATIONS

 NOTE 1.
 ORGANIZATION AND PLAN OF BUSINESS OPERATIONS

-Journey Medical Corporation (collectively “Journey” or the “Company”) is a commercial-stage pharmaceutical company that focuses on the development and commercialization of pharmaceutical products for the treatment of dermatological conditions.
-The Company’s current product portfolio includes eight branded and three authorized generic prescription drugs for dermatological conditions that are marketed in the U.S. The Company acquires rights to products and product candidates by licensing or otherwise acquiring an ownership interest in, funding the research and development of, and eventually commercializing, the products through its exclusive field sales organization.
+Journey Medical Corporation (“Journey” or the “Company”) was formed on July 18, 2014.
+The Company is a commercial-stage pharmaceutical company that primarily focuses on the selling and marketing of FDA-approved prescription pharmaceutical products for the treatment of dermatological conditions.
+The Company’s current product portfolio includes eight branded and three authorized generic prescription drugs for dermatological conditions that are marketed in the U.S. The Company acquires rights to future products by licensing or otherwise acquiring an ownership interest in, funding the research and development of, and eventually commercializing, the products through its field sales force.

 Liquidity and Capital Resources

 At June 30, 2023, the Company had $8.2 million in cash and cash equivalents as compared to $32.0 million of cash and cash equivalents at December 31, 2022.
 Additionally at June 30, 2023, the Company has $8.75 million of restricted cash.